MasterPraize/My-Final-Year-Project/Frontend/README.md

 # Welcome to my project

-my final year project is based on scaning password and to check if a password has been breach
+my final year project is based on analyse password and to check if a password has been breach